startae/uploadbox/README.md

 ## Heroku
-Create a production bucket on S3 (US region)
+Create a production bucket on S3
 Don't use your development bucket
 ```
 <CORSConfiguration>